 The JCC wants to help make your Jewish Journey meaningful.
 From our Israeli Schlichut Program to classes and events, holiday celebrations and even our summer program, Day Camps@The J, we are committed to strengthening Jewish identity and creating a connection between Diaspora Jewry and the State of Israel.
 Click here.

-Come together for a monthly salon - a welcoming place to participate in informal conversations about a wide array of subjects.
-Borrowing from the Jewish tradition of salons, join us for open discussions on literature, cultural and social issues, and the many dilemmas facing the Jewish and larger community here and in Israel.
+Join us for a bimonthly salon, in the Jewish tradition, that provides an opportunity to participate in conversations that run the gamut from conversations about local community issues to discussions of the many dilemmas facing the Jewish and larger community here and in Israel.
 Facilitated by community members.
 Sponsored by the JCC, The Jewish Historical Society and Stamford Hadassah.
+Light refreshments.

 Tuesdays, 10 – 11:30 a.m.